Frequently Asked Questions

 When is my refund coming?

 All paper refund checks are mailed to the permanent address on file.
 Students who live away from their permanent address should enroll in the Automated Clearinghouse (ACH) direct deposit refund plan.
 This allows the student's refund to be deposited directly into their bank checking or savings account electronically.
-Students should monitor their accounts on the Web.
+Students should monitor their accounts.
 When the account shows "refund," allow 7-10 business days from that date to receive the paper check and 3-5 days for the ACH direct deposit refund (depending upon the banking institution involved).
 No refund information can be given over the telephone and no refund check can be picked up in person.

 If I withdraw from a class, am I responsible for paying for a course I withdraw from?